chalmerlowe/intro_to_sprinting/class_materials/git_concepts.md

 ## Deep dive

-As noted above, `git` tracks changes to files in a database AND categorizes files in the following ways:
+As noted above, Git tracks changes to files in a database AND categorizes files in the following ways:

 ||Category|Analogy|
 |:---|:----|:----|